Politics of Portugal: 6th, 7th, 8th Constitutional Governments (1980–1983)

-The Democratic Alliance, under the leadership of Francisco Sá Carneiro, won the 1979 legislative elections by a big margin and the VI Constitutional Government was sworn in in January 1980.
-Sá Carneiro's tenure was short lived as he died in a tragic plane crash in December 1980.
+The Democratic Alliance, under the leadership of Francisco Sá Carneiro, won the 1979 legislative elections by a big margin and the 6th Constitutional Government was sworn in in January 1980.
+Sá Carneiro's tenure was short lived as he died in a plane crash in December 1980.

-In January 1981, the Social Democratic Party, the main party within the Democratic Alliance, elected Francisco Pinto Balsemão as leader and the VII Constitutional Government was sworn in.
+In January 1981, the Social Democratic Party, the main party within the Democratic Alliance, elected Francisco Pinto Balsemão as leader and the 7th Constitutional Government was sworn in.
 Internal issues within the Alliance forced a new government to take office, the VIII Constitutional Government, in September 1981, also led by Pinto Balsemão.
 Balsemão resigned in late 1982.

-IX Constitutional Government (1983–1985)
+9th Constitutional Government (1983–1985)

-The Socialist Party, under the leadership of Mário Soares, returned to power after the 1983 legislative election and formed a Central Bloc government, the IX Constitutional Government, between the two main parties, the Socialists and the Social Democrats.
+The Socialist Party, under the leadership of Mário Soares, returned to power after the 1983 legislative election and formed a Central Bloc government, the 9th Constitutional Government, between the two main parties, the Socialists and the Social Democrats.
 Soares resigned in June 1985 after the Social Democrats withdrew from government.